UsainBloot/github-whitespace-toggle/README.md

 * Pull Request Commit File Diff

 ## Current Issues
-* May require page refresh to be injected (as GitHub does not do full page reloads on tab clicks)
 * Ignoring whitespace on diffs also hides any review comments made on lines in files

-## ToDo
-* Still inject on non full page reloads
-* Make into Chrome extension